nixworks/public/news/2017/12/8/russia-denies-that-the-mysterious-pollution-originates-from-the-mayak-plant-a-probe-found-no-trace-of-ruthenium-106-after-last-september-s.md

 ### [2017-12-8](/news/2017/12/8/index.md)

 # Russia denies that the mysterious pollution originates from the Mayak plant.
 A probe found no trace of Ruthenium-106 after last September's incident, they say.
-Greenpeace slams the claim as a cover-up.
+Greenpeace criticises the claim, claiming it to be a cover-up.